 This is because the plastic transfer sheet is on the front side so when you apply the heat to the plastic the bottom of the iron-on vinyl will melt and adhere to the fabric.

 There are two places to turn on Mirror setting.
 The screen that comes up after you click Make It will be the prepare screen.
 Simply click the button so that it turns green next to “Mirror?”.

 Your entire text or image will flip over on its own.
 If you don’t remember on this screen, you can also change on the Make It screen.
 And Cricut is so smart that they also have it on the instruction page after you select your material.

 HTV or Iron On Vinyl Setting

 If you have a Cricut Explore Air or Cricut Explore Air 2, turn the wheel to Iron-On.
-Or you can turn it to Custom and then use the drop-down menu as I do with my Maker.
+I find you get the best results if you turn the wheel to Custom and then use the drop-down menu as I do with my Maker.

 If you are using everyday iron-on vinyl, then this setting will show up on Popular Materials and you just need to click on it.
 But if you are using a specialty iron-on vinyl, then I like to hit the Search all materials and use the drop-down menu to select “Iron on vinyl”.

 Then all of the different Cricut iron on vinyl settings will pop up.
 Scroll down and click on the type you are using.
 I love that this takes the guesswork out of using the setting wheel.